-- 3.91 Capitalisation of an intangible asset at cost is appropriate only where the costs to be incurred on development of an intangible asset can be identified and estimated reliably.
-This may be a particularly acute issue as expenditure on intangibles to generate future earnings are often made together with those for current earnings: For instance, a bonus to employees may represent investing in human capital and/or an incentive to stay with the firm and/or wages for past service.
-Advertising can generate future sales (brand building) as well as current sales. - 3.92 Lastly, measurement at cost is generally understood to be less costly to produce than fair value measurement, as well as less subjective.
+- 3.91 In outreach conducted during the development of this Discussion Paper, some users indicated that recognition at cost would be a helpful measure to calculate return on investment.
+Others considered that recognition of intangible items at cost does not result in providing useful measures of the benefits a company will receive from those expenditures. - 3.92 Measurement of an intangible asset at cost is more appropriate when the costs to be incurred on development of an intangible asset can be identified and estimated reliably.
+This may be a particularly acute issue as expenditures on intangibles to generate future earnings are often made together with those for current earnings: For example, advertising can generate future sales (brand building) as well as current sales. - 3.93 Lastly, measurement at cost is generally understood to be less costly to produce than fair value measurement, as well as less subjective.
 It is seen as a cost-effective way of measuring internally generated intangible assets and relies on traditional recognition triggers (incurrence of cost), rather than effectively using the reporting date as a recognition trigger.
 Subsequently, subjecting those assets to impairment testing only when there is an indication of an impairment is also more cost-effective than a periodic valuation-based model.